drfcozapata/express-sequelize-api/README.md

 # RESTful API with Login using Node, Express, Sequelize, JWT and MySQL

-RESTful API developed to serve TeamTalk Web App using Node.js, Express.js, Sequelize and MySQL with JWT Auth Login.
+RESTful API developed to serve any Web App using Node.js, Express.js, Sequelize and MySQL with JWT Auth Login.

 ## Tech Dependencies